kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 3. add a custom request mapper for one payload shape
 4. decode response statuses into typed results
 5. attach logging and API-key authorization with interceptors
+6. reach for the imperative `HttpClient` where the declarative model does not fit

 ## New HTTP Client { #new-http-client }